Download the PDF of this Award Guide.

 BEFORE you make a decision on withdrawing please consider the following: Financial Aid is awarded to you under the assumption that you will attend classes for the entire semester for which the assistance is awarded.
 If you completely withdraw from classes prior to the end of the semester you may no longer be eligible for the full amount of funds that you were originally scheduled to receive.
 You may also be required to repay some of the funds you received to the government and/or college.
 You will also be reported to a national database and lose eligibility at all colleges until the debt is repaid.
 The best advice is to “Stay In School.”

 STANDARDS OF ACADEMIC PROGRESS FOR AID RECIPIENTS

 In order to remain eligible for any federal or state aid program, you must be enrolled in an eligible program and be making Satisfactory Academic Progress towards your stated educational goal.
 A copy of the Standards of Academic Progress is available on-line: www.saddleback.edu/fao.

 Effective Fall 2016, regulations now stipulate that a student must meet the standards of academic progress to remain eligible for a California College Promise Grant (CCPG).
 Once you’ve qualified for the CCPG, it’s important to ensure that you’re meeting the academic and progress standards in order to avoid losing the fee waiver.
 Additional information is available at:

 As a student receiving financial aid at Saddleback College:

-- the information given to the Student Financial Aid Office will be treated confidentially as mandated by the Family Educational Rights and Privacy Act (FERPA).
+- The information given to the Student Financial Assistance and Scholarship Office will be treated confidentially as mandated by the Family Educational Rights and Privacy Act (FERPA).

-- all terms of any employment program you participate in will be made know to the student.
+- All terms of any employment program you participate in will be made known to the student.

 - If you request an educational loan, you have the right to know the lender, interest rate, the total amount to be repaid, deferment options, repayment procedures, and the length of time you have to repay the loan, and when repayment begins.